koushikCode/junction-edge-rename/README.md

 Execute the file ***index.py*** to obtain the desired result.
 The final output sumo network file is ***saltlake_final.net.xml***.

-The Junction ids in the ***saltlake.net.xml*** file (NET file) are renamed as “a_id-number” and internal junction ids as “b_<id-number>” using the python script ***junction-id-modification.py***.
+The Junction ids in the ***saltlake.net.xml*** file (NET file) are renamed as “a_id-number” and internal junction ids as “b_id-number” using the python script ***junction-id-modification.py***.
-After the Junction ids are renamed, the Edge ids are renamed as “from-junction id_to junction-id” and internal edge ids as ie_id-number using the python scrips ***edge-id-modification***.
+After the Junction ids are renamed, the Edge ids are renamed as “fromJunction-id_toJunction-id” and internal edge ids as ie_id-number using the python scrips ***edge-id-modification***.

 Make sure SUMO is installed.